 Fifty Years have passed since Israel’s victory in the Six-Day War resulting in the longest military occupation in modern times.
 And on the ground there has been a radical shift in demographics because of the settlements.
 What began as a few scattered outposts has now mushroomed into vast sub-divisions and cities with Jewish only road networks connecting them make it difficult for Palestinians to travel.
 About 600,000 Israelis now live beyond the country's 1967 borders.
 The Palestinians are being squeezed into ever smaller and smaller enclaves, isolated and without sufficient water.
 The settlements, illegal under international law, are a key obstacle to the resolution of the conflict.
 But Israel continues to expand them.
 Each new house makes the possibility of a just peace more remote.
 And Washington makes it all possible with its ongoing economic, military and diplomatic support for Israel.
 Interview by David Barsamian.
 Recorded at KGNU.

 The level of ignorance and lack of knowledge about the Israeli-Palestinian issue is quite extensive.
 Israel is a strategic ally of the U.S. and a military and economic power in its own right.
 All true.
 The Palestinians?
 Well, they are an irritant.
 Why don’t they just go away, move someplace else?
 They had their chances for statehood but they botched them.
 The actual realities on the ground?
 Uh, can we change the subject?
 The many so-called peace processes and road maps have led to dead ends for the Palestinians.
-They watch as more and more of their land and water is seized by Israel.
+They watch as more and more of their land and water are seized by Israel.
 Sixty percent of the West Bank, which is supposed to be part of a Palestine state, is under Israeli control.
 Most of the settlements are there.
 Given the situation, what will the future hold?
+Lecture followed by David Barsamian interview.

 Miko Peled was born in Israel to a prominent Zionist family.
 His grandfather signed Israel’s Declaration of Independence.
 His father, Matti Peled served as a general in the 1967 war.
 He is an advocate for Palestinian rights and lectures widely on the Israeli-Palestinian conflict.
 He is the author of The General’s Son: Journey of an Israeli in Palestine and Injustice: The Story of the Holy Land Foundation Five.